Whitehead No. 21: Design and construction

 The No. 21 was a wire-braced monoplane with bat-like wings and triangular horizontal tail.
 There was no vertical fin, and lateral control was intended to be accomplished by shifting the pilot's body sideways.

 The wings were constructed with radial bamboo ribs and covered with silk, and had a span of 36 ft (11 m).
 They had some dihedral when opened out to the flying position.

 The fuselage was of rectangular box section with constant height, curved to taper inwards at front and rear when seen from above.
 Four small wheels were fixed to the bottom.

 An analysis in 1980 concluded that the design as a whole was flimsy and aerodynamically unsound.

-Although having two engines and twin propellers, the aircraft was not a conventional twin.
+Although it had two engines and twin propellers, the aircraft was not a conventional twin.
 It had separate engines for ground running and flight, both designed and made by Whitehead.
 The ground engine was of 10 hp (7.5 kW) and drove the wheels to reach takeoff speed.
 Propulsion was then changed to a 20 hp (15 kW) acetylene engine driving two counter-rotating tractor propellers mounted on outriggers.
 The aircraft was intended to take off under its own power and without assistance.

 A description and photographs of Whitehead's aircraft appeared in Scientific American in June 1901, stating that the "novel flying machine" had just been completed, and "is now ready for preliminary trials."
 The article included photographs showing the aircraft on the ground.